SOUNDBOKS/graphql-shield/README.md

 > GraphQL Server permissions as another layer of abstraction!

 Fork from the original [graphql-shield](https://github.com/maticzav/graphql-shield) with modifications to exist in the soundboks ecosystem.
+Only supports ESM!

 ## Reason for fork

 The original repository stopped producing releases and after 3 years, we had to proceed with newer versions of graphql which wasnt supported.

 ## Overview